 Anyways, back to how to move across the country!

 Once you have figured out the total mileage for the trip, it’s a good idea to break the mileage down into days or even hours so you can prepare your budget.

-After determining how many miles you would like to cover in a day, it’s important to look at a map and make sure this is feasible.
+After determining how many miles you would like to cover in a day, it’s important to look at a map and make sure it is feasible.